agrahn/ABLoopPlayer/README.md

 - resizable video display
 - search videos on YouTube

-**Usage:** Use it online on [GitHub Pages](https://agrahn.github.io/ABLoopPlayer/) (recommended): Type in a valid YouTube video ID, any number of search terms, or browse the hard disk for video/audio files in one of the supported formats.
+**Usage:** Use it online on [GitLab Pages](https://agrahn.gitlab.io/ABLoopPlayer/) (recommended): Type in a valid YouTube video ID, any number of search terms, or browse the hard disk for video/audio files in one of the supported formats.

-**Installation (optional):** [Download from GitHub](https://github.com/agrahn/ABLoopPlayer/archive/master.zip) and unzip the archive file.
+**Installation (optional):** [Download from GitLab](https://gitlab.com/agrahn/ABLoopPlayer/-/archive/master/ABLoopPlayer-master.zip) and unzip the archive file.
 Open `ABLoopPlayer.html` in the browser.
 Note that some YT content may not be playable if `ABLoopPlayer.html` is installed locally on a computer or on a web server outside the U.S.